Final-year or fourth-year scholarship

 Aurecon is committed to gender equality.
-Preference will be given to female students commencing their final year in electrical or civil engineering, or their final year in electrical engineering and business/commerce (or similar second degree), or 4th year in electrical engineering.
+Preference will be given to female students commencing their final year in electrical or civil engineering, or their final year in electrical or civil engineering and business/commerce (double degree).
+However, all eligible students are encouraged to apply.

 Aurecon is an engineering and infrastructure advisory company.
 Working alongside their clients they co-create clever, innovative solutions to some of the world’s most complex challenges, adding value across the project lifecycle through deep technical and advisory expertise.
 Their clients’ ideas and aspirations drive all that they do.